Christianib003/Awesome-Books-ES6/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Awesome Books

-> Description the project.
+> In this project, I use ES6 and Javascipt modules to create a bookstore Singe Page App with simple UI.

 ## Built With

+- HTML
-- Major languages
+- CSS
-- Frameworks
+- JAVASCRIPT
-- Technologies used
+- VS Code

 ## Live Demo (if available)